yyforyongyu/bolts/ext-dynamic-commitments.md

 This message simplifies the process of resolving issues with retransmission.
-This message captures all of the necessary information to resolve honest discrepencies in channel state.
+This message captures all of the necessary information to resolve honest discrepancies in channel state.
 With this message the effects of the Dynamic Commitment negotiation can be reapplied without retransmitting the negotiation messages themselves.